-- Some foods are rich in HA, while others can contribute to HA production.
+- Some foods are rich in hyaluronic acid, while others contribute to its production and prevent its degradation.

 Top 7 Foods Rich in Hyaluronic Acid